 Washington Heights Community Service is comprised of an inpatient unit (4-South) and three outpatient clinics: Audubon, Inwood, and in affiliation with The Center for Practice Innovation, (CPI) OnTrack NY.

-The role of the social worker on 4 South is 1) to evaluate the patient and their family to determine psychosocial stressors that may have contributed to the need for hospitalization 2) to provide psychoeducation to the patient and family with respect to all aspects of the patient's illness 3) discharge planning and 4) coordinate provision of concrete services when necessary 5) develop recovery focused treatment and disposition plans.
+The role of the social worker on 4 South is 1) to evaluate the patient and their family to determine psychosocial stressors that may have contributed to the need for hospitalization 2) to provide psychoeducation to the patient and family with respect to all aspects of the patient's illness 3) to provide discharge planning and 4) to coordinate provision of concrete services when necessary 5) to develop recovery-focused treatment and disposition plans.
 Patients are seen daily whereas families are seen at least weekly.